 - 1) 10 Quizzes (200 points): There will be 10 quizzes that you will take online.
 9 of them are each worth 20 points, and a longer final quiz is worth 40 points.
 Of the 9 20-point quizzes, your lowest score will be automatically dropped, so that only 8 of the quizzes (160 points) count towards your final grade.
 The last 40-point quiz cannot be dropped.
-The quizzes cover the readings and films for each unit.
-None of the quizzes is comprehensive; each quiz only covers the material for the given unit.
-Most quizzes will be available from Friday morning to Sunday at midnight (11:59pm) and must be taken during this time.
-The last 40-point quiz will be available from Tuesday June 17th morning to Thursday June 19th midnight.
+The quizzes cover the readings and films for each module.
+None of the quizzes is comprehensive; each quiz only covers the material for the given module.
+Most quizzes will be available from Friday morning (8am) to Sunday at midnight (11:59pm) and must be taken during this time.
+The last 40-point quiz will be available during the final exam week (see the course schedule).
 The quizzes are timed and can only be taken once.
 No make-up quizzes will be given.
 Since your lowest score will be dropped, if you miss a quiz, the missed quiz will be accepted as your lowest score.
-However, please contact me for exceptional circumstances such as illness or death in the family.
-Documentation such as a doctor's note or a death certificate is required. - 2) Paper assignment (60 points): Each student picks one topic from any field of psychology, finds at least 3 sources, at least two of which must be scientific journal articles, and writes a paper that summarizes and discusses the findings related to the topic.
+However, please contact me for exceptional circumstances such as serious illness or death in the family.
+Documentation such as a doctor's note or a death certificate is required. - Paper assignment (60 points): Each student picks one topic from any field of psychology, finds at least 3 sources, at least two of which must be scientific journal articles, and writes a paper that summarizes and discusses the findings related to the topic.
 Example topics might include "Retrograde and Anterograde Amnesia", "Eyewitness Testimony", "Narcolepsy", "Learning during sleep", "Adolescent brain", "The Bystander effect", "Dissociative Identity Disorder".
 More information about this assignment will be provided later.
-Late assignments without a documented and pre-approved reason may lead to a 50% reduction in points or may not be accepted for grading. - 3) Discussions (220 points): You need to post at least 4 TIMES A WEEK in discussions related to the assigned chapters, films and articles.
+Late assignments without a documented and pre-approved reason may not be accepted for grading. - 3) Discussions (220 points): You need to post at least 4 TIMES A WEEK in discussions related to the assigned chapters, films and articles.
 For each discussion, you have to post 2 times in response to my questions, and 2 times in response to other students' posts.
-In most weeks, the responses to my questions must be posted by EACH THURSDAY BY MIDNIGHT, and the responses to other students' posts must be posted by EACH SATURDAY BY MIDNIGHT.
-Exception to this are the first and last weeks: please see the introduction and the calendar for the deadlines for these discussions.
-Each posting each week is graded in the scale of 1 or 5 points, so that you can collect up to 20 points per discussion for 11 discussions (total 11 x 20 = 220 points).
+In most weeks, the responses to my questions must be posted by EACH THURSDAY BY MIDNIGHT, and the responses to other students' posts must be posted by EACH SUNDAY BY MIDNIGHT.
+Exception to this is the first week: please see the introduction and the course schedule for the deadlines.
+Each posting each week is graded in the scale of 1 or 5 points, so that you can collect up to 20 points per discussion for 11 discussions (total $11 \times 20 = 220$ points).
 It is very important that you read the detailed instructions about how to post in the file labeled "Course structure and expectations" in the introductory module of the online site.

-4) Personal introduction (10 points): You will be asked to post a personal introduction by Friday April 11tth and respond to another student's introduction by Mon April 14th in the introductory module of the online site.
+4) Personal introduction (10 points): You need to post a personal introduction and respond to another student's introduction in the introductory module of the online site.
+See the course schedule for the deadlines.